RedisLabs/redislabs-docs/content/rc/security/database-security/network-security.md

 A [Virtual Private Cloud](https://en.wikipedia.org/wiki/Virtual_private_cloud) (VPC) is an isolated set of resources within a [public cloud](https://en.wikipedia.org/wiki/Cloud_computing#Public_cloud), usually having its own subnets and VLAN.

-Databases in Flexible and Annual subscriptions are almost always deployed in a Redis VPC.
+Redis Cloud Pro databases are almost always deployed in a Redis VPC.
 In most cases, you'll need to create a [VPC peering connection]({{<relref "/rc/security/vpc-peering">}}) to access these databases.
 A VPC peering connection allows unrestricted network access between two VPCs.

 Connection creation and supported features vary by public cloud provider.
 Learn more about VPC usage for [AWS](#vpcs-with-aws), [Google Cloud](#vpcs-with-google-cloud), and [Azure](#vpcs-with-azure).